-While Bed bugs love to bite, the truth of the matter is that carpet beetles hardly bite.
-In fact, what appears to be carpet beetle bites are an allergic reaction to the hair bristles (fur) of the carpet beetle larvae.
+While Bed bugs love to bite, the truth of the matter is that carpet beetles do not bite.
+In fact, what appears to be carpet beetle bites is an allergic reaction due to the hair bristles (fur) of the carpet beetle larvae.

 What are carpet beetles?